imzoc/MCSR-AI/README.md

 # MCSR-AI

-MCSR-AI is an AI agent that will attempt to assert AI supremacy in speedrunning Minecraft: Java Edition (version 1.16.1) Any% RSG.
-MCSR-AI cannot compete with humans on the Minecraft: Java Edition 1.16+ Any% Glitchless RSG leaderboard because it will not use a physical interface (therefore, all inputs are considered macro-inputs).
-Instead, it will begin and compete in a new category for agents that exist entirely virtually, called Minecraft: Java Edition 1.16+ Any% Glitchless RSG Virtual.
+MCSR-AI is an AI agent that will attempt to assert AI supremacy in speedrunning Minecraft.

+MCSR-AI will simulate physical inputs that a human would be able to make.

-## Rationale
+## Motivation

 Minecraft speedrunning requires a diverse skill set in humans.
 It combines fast reflexes, efficient and effective decision-making in short- and long-term environments, and deep knowledge of the game.
 These attributes make Minecraft speedrunning an ideal environment to test AI's capabilities.
-The complexity of Minecraft's game mechanics paired with speedrunning's time imperatives makes deep-learning approaches ideal in the future.

 ### Constraints

-This project must effectively control all factors that do not demonstrate AI supremacy.
+This project must control all factors that do not demonstrate AI supremacy.

-* It only has access to information that a human player is able to collect in a speedrun (e.g. video and audio).
-* It only has access to inputs that a human player has access to in Minecraft (e.g. key inputs, cursor position).
+* The agent has video and audio sensors.
+* The agent has mouse and keyboard actuators.

 Server-side or client-side modifications will not be used, except for those specifed by Minecraft: Java Edition 1.16+ Any% Glitchless RSG Virtual rules.
 Packet injection will not be used.

+### Limitations

+Our agent will not be constrained to sending inputs with keyboard and mouse.
+Instead, it will interact with virtual keyboard and mouse.

+## Design

+### Performance Measures

+The ultimate goal is to complete the game quickly.
+Thus, the simplest and ultimate performance measures are:

+1. Game completion
+2. Speed of game completion

+We will borrow from current Minecraft speedrunning practices in order to break the ultimate goal down into manageable pieces.

+#### Performance measures in different environments

+An agent's goals will change as it progresses towards its ultimate goal of completing the game quickly.
+Later on, we will define different environments with different performance measures.

-### Differences
+### Environments

-AI agents are not constrained to sending inputs to the kernel with a physical interface, like humans are, and are able to send inputs to the kernel directly from their neural networks.
-Future AI agents may be designed to control physical inputs and interface with a physical device to further assert AI supremacy.
-In this project, however, MCSR-AI will control virtual devices+drivers.
-These devices will generate signals that will be processed by Minecraft: Java Edition (version 1.16.1)'s API.
+Single-player Minecraft has three dimensions: overworld, nether, and end.
+Each dimension has different resources and threats.

+#### Overworld

+The agent spawns in the overworld.
+The agent should do several things in this specific stage:

+1. Get to the nether
+2. Gather sufficient food

+1. Wood
+2. Iron
+3. Obsidian
+4. Food

+1. partially observable
+2. single-agent
+3. stochastic
+4. dynamic/semi-dynamic
+5. continuous

+To complete Minecraft, an agent will distinct, partially-observable environments.

+1.

+#### Splits

+It will be beneficial to include other benchmarks to measure performance.
+Considering the distinct phases of the game, we can measure performance in __splits__.

+Split 1.
+From game start until first nether entry.
+Split 2.
+From first nether entry until bastion entry Split 3.
+From bastion exit until nether fortress entry.
+Split 4.
+From nether fortress entry until first blind travel.
+Split 5.
+From first blind travel until second nether re-entry.
+Split 6.
+From second nether re-entry until second blind travel.
+Split 7.
+From second blind travel until end dimension entry.
+Split 8.
+From end dimension entry until game completion screen.

+Splits allow us to measure the agent's performance in different environments and determine where the agent struggles.